GreenImp/laravel-date-range/README.md

 # Laravel date range
-Easy handling of models that have a start / end date
+Easy handling of models that have a start / end date, or a set of date ranges.

 ## Setup